MeganHarrison/ai-agent-mastery/6_Agent_Deployment/~deployment_guides~/gcp-deployment.md

    * *Repository*: Connect new repository -> GitHub for source -> select your repository
    * *Branch*: Generally you'll use your main branch to deploy, but feel free to adjust the regex to include other branches
    * *Configuration*: Leave as autodetected if `cloudbuild.yml` is in the root of the repo (it is for us)
-   * *Service Account*: Create a new service account with the necessary permissions to deploy or (more simple) select the compute service account we have been using
+   * *Service Account*: Select the compute service account we have been using

 > **Why no API keys here?**  Runtime secrets (OpenAI key, Brave key, Supabase service key, GDrive JSON, etc.) are injected by **Terraform** straight into Cloud Run and Cloud Run Job.
 Cloud Build never needs to read them, so they stay local in `terraform.tfvars` **or** in Secret Manager referenced by Terraform.
 Cloud Build only needs Secret Manager access if you later decide to bake a secret into the React bundle.